tripal/tripal_analysis_expression/README.md

 * **Contact** - The person or organization responsible for collecting the biosample.
 * **Organism** - The organism from which the biosample was collected.

+**There is currently no interface to add properties to your biosample.**

 # Loading Expression Data
 The steps for loading expression data are as follows (detailed instructions can be found further below):

 1. Obtain expression data.
 Click [here to read about the file formats accepted for expression data](#data-loader).
 2. Add the organism associated with the expression data if it hasn't been added.
 3. Upload all features in the expression data to the Chado database.
 To bulk upload features, go to **Tripal->Data Loaders->Chado FASTA Loader** and upload a FASTA file (click here to see an example of [fasta file of transcriptome sequences](http://www.hardwoodgenomics.org/sites/default/files/sequences/sugarMaple022416/Acer_saccharum_022416_transcripts.fasta)).
 Or upload one feature at a time via **content-> Tripal Content -> Add content**, and select the relevant entity type (such as mRNA).
-4. Load the epression data.
+4. Load the espression data.
 This is also the step where you can add experimental design details.

-### Creating the Experiment Setup
+### Creating the Analysis
 Before loading data, describe the experimental setup used to collect the data.
-As an administrator or a user with permission to create content, go to: **Add content->Analysis: Expression**.
-The "Analysis: Expression" content type is a sub-type of the analysis content type.
-It contains all fields used in the analysis content type as well as fields that allow the description of the experimental design and the data loader.
+As an administrator or a user with permission to create content

 **Note that program name, program version, and source name must be unique as a whole for analysis to be inserted correctly** (click [here](http://gmod.org/wiki/Chado_Companalysis_Module) to read more about the data structure for analysis).